 What is health and safety in the workplace?

 In law, health and safety in the workplace falls under the Health and Safety in the Workplace Act and the Health and Safety Executive and the local authorities are responsible for enforcing the legislation laid out in the act.
 Essentially, this act places a duty on everyone to comply.
 This includes employers, employees, trainees, self-employed, manufactures, suppliers, designers and importers of work equipment.

 The act places the main duty on the employer and states they must 'ensure so far as is reasonably practicable the health, safety and welfare at work of all their employees'.
 Under the Health and Safety in the Workplace Act, an employer is also forbidden to charge their employees for safety equipment such as personal protective equipment.

-However, it is important to remember that anyone working on the premises also has a duty to follow health and safety regulations and procedures.
-If you have been injured at work because you did not follow the right procedures that you have had training for and are aware of, it is unlikely that you will be able to claim compensation.
+However, it is important to remember that anyone working on the premises also has a duty to follow health and safety regulations and procedures to ensure that no one is left feeling unsafe at work.
+If you have been injured at work because you did not follow the right procedures that you have had training for, rather than being in an unsafe situation at work through no fault of your own, it is unlikely that you will be able to claim compensation.

-If you have been injured at work and it was due to someone else’s negligence, then it is possible to claim compensation.
-Contact one of our expert solicitors today on 01616 966 229.
+If you have been injured at work and it was due to someone else’s negligence and unsafe practices in the workplace, then it is possible to claim compensation.
+Contact one of our expert solicitors today on 0161 696 6235.

 It is our business to deliver legal services that work for our clients, and you can trust our specialists to take care of things on your behalf.